What Scalable Second-Order Information Knows for Pruning at Initialization: Methodology

-\textbf{Batch-wise FIM Estimation.} In practice, we take advantage of the additive properties of the empirical FIM and approximate it by aggregating the squared gradients of individual data points in the training set $\mathcal{D}$, as seen in Equation \eqref{eq:empirical_fim_diag}.
-However, aggregation of single-sample gradients, especially at initialization, introduces high variance in the approximation.
-To mitigate this, we evaluated splitting $\mathcal{D}$ into $B$ batches, with $B \in \mathcal{B}$ and $\mathcal{B} = \{B^{k}\}_{k=1}^{B}$, to compute a more stable approximation with the averaging gradients while reducing computational overhead.
-This leads to the following batch-wise approximation of the FIM:
+\textbf{Scalable Hessian approximations}.
+Firstly, we consider the Hutchinson approximation that AdaHessian employs \citep{yao2021adahessian}.
+We sample a random Rademacher vector $z \in \{-1,1\}^d$ and compute the HVP $Hz$.
+In practice, the computation of the HVP is performed via a single backpropagation trick, thereby keeping the cost on the order of a gradient pass.
+The elementwise product of $Hz$ and $z$, averaged over random draws, yields an unbiased estimator of the Hessian diagonal:

+With the incorporation of $\operatorname{diag}(\hat{H})$ into \eqref{eq:sensitivity}, we define Hutchinson-Taylor Sensitivity (HTS) as our first parameter importance score:

+Secondly, the equivalence between FIM and Hessian described in \eqref{eq:fisher_information_hessian} only holds in convergence when the parameter vector $w$ maximizes the likelihood $\mathbb{E}[\nabla \log p(y \mid x, w)] = 0$.
+However, Karikada et al. \cite{karakida2019universal} showed that even at initialization, the FIM captures essential geometric properties of the parameter space.
+Some FIM eigenvalues are close to zero and indicate local flatness, while others are significantly large and induce substantial distortions in specific directions.
+We test whether the signals from the empirical FIM diagonal are strong enough to identify important parameters.
+In addition, the FIM has the desirable property of being PSD by construction, ensuring a stable representation.
+We define Fisher-Taylor Sensitivity (FTS) incorporating $\operatorname{diag}(\hat{F})$ into \eqref{eq:sensitivity}:

+\textbf{Baselines comparison and Taylor Series Ablation}.
+For comparison, we evaluate our proposed criteria against the following pruning methods: random, parameter magnitude, gradient norm (GN), SNIP \cite{lee2018snip}, GraSP \cite{wang2020picking}, and SynFlow \cite{tanaka2020pruning}.
+Additionally, we decompose the different elements of \eqref{eq:sensitivity} to gain a better understanding of the elements of the Taylor expansion.
+We do not isolate the first-order component since Wang et al. \citep{wang2020picking} show that SNIP is equivalent to computing its absolute value:

+For the second-order component, we extract two extra sensitivity criteria.
+First, we directly evaluate the diagonal approximations of the Hessian, referring to them as Hutchinson Diagonal (HD) and Fisher Diagonal (FD):

+Second, we evaluate the effect of using only the second-order term as in OBD \citep{lecun1989optimal} or Fisher Pruning \citep{theis2018faster}, referring to them as Hutchinson Pruning (HP) and Fisher Pruning (FP):

-\textbf{Pruning Mask.} Given a partition of the data set, we compute and accumulate the gradients in vector $\tilde{g}$ and the diagonal entries of the FIM in vector $d_{F}$.
-Then, we calculate the FTS score vector $s$, which contains the sensitivity score $s_q$ for each parameter $w_q$ in the model (see Algorithm \ref{alg:fts_calculation}).
-To create the pruning mask $m$, we define a percentile $p$ to narrow the subset containing the parameter index to retain as:
+\textbf{Pruning Mask}.
+Given a data set partition, we compute the vector $s$ that contains the sensitivity scores $s_q$ for each parameter $w_q$.
+We generate the saliency scores using a subset of the training set as in \cite{frankle2020pruning}.
+To create the pruning mask $m$, we define a percentile $p$ to narrow the subset containing the parameter index to retain:

-Using this subset $\mathcal{R}$, the elements of the binary mask $m$ are defined using the following rule: